Cray-HPE/docs-csm/operations/boot_orchestration/Compute_Node_Boot_Issue_Symptom_Node_is_Not_Able_to_Download_the_Required_Artifacts.md

-# Compute Node Boot Issue Symptom: Node is Not Able to Download the Required Artifacts
+# Compute Node Boot Issue Symptom: Node Is Not Able to Download the Required Artifacts

-If either or both of the `kernel` or the `initrd` boot artifacts are missing from the artifact repository, Boot Script Service \(BSS\), or both, the node will not be able to download the required boot artifacts and will fail to boot.
+If either or both of the `kernel` or the `initrd` boot artifacts are missing from the artifact repository, Boot Script Service (BSS), or both, the node will not be able to download the required boot artifacts and will fail to boot.

-### Symptoms
+## Symptoms

-The node's console or log will display lines beginning with, ''`Could not start download`''.
+The node's console or log will display lines beginning with `Could not start download`.
 Refer to the image below for an example of this error message.

 ![BSS Missing Artifact](../../img/operations/BSS_Missing_an_Artifact.png)

-### Problem Detection
+## Problem detection

-Use the following command from a non-compute node \(NCN\) to see which boot artifacts BSS assumes as those used for booting the node.
+Use the following command from a non-compute node (NCN) to see which boot artifacts BSS assumes as those used for booting the node.

 ```bash
 cray bss bootparameters list